MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date
+2024-07-20 - Started disassembling 'code1', the code for level 1 (Axis Chemicals).
+Began formatting the code, first steps to try to get the code to assemble without errors.
+Made a start but still much to do.

 2024-07-19 - Progress to Date
   - Disassembled Game Source
       - Panel (Energy Panel, Lives, Scores etc) - Disassembled - [VSCode Project Link](./gamesource/panel/)